-The Zumtobel Group, an international lighting group and a leading player in the field of innovative lighting solutions and components, and Bosch Software Innovations, the software and systems house of the Bosch Group, will cooperate for more energy-efficient, intelligent and commercial connected buildings.
+The Zumtobel Group, an international lighting group and a leading player in the field of innovative lighting solutions and components, and Bosch.IO (formerly Bosch Software Innovations), the software and systems house of the Bosch Group, will cooperate for more energy-efficient, intelligent and commercial connected buildings.
 In a development partnership project, the companies will initially focus on remote monitoring and space management in the area of smart lighting solutions for connected buildings.

 Lighting used as underlying infrastructure to enable new applications in connected buildings

 According to Memoori, an independent research company focusing on smart, connected buildings, the majority of building-based IoT devices by 2020 will be installed on the back of lighting systems.

 Since buildings are responsible for almost half of the world’s energy consumption, the lighting infrastructure is anticipated to play a key part in enabling a number of use cases for saving energy and costs.
 Lighting provides a dense network in- and outdoors as it is everywhere and connected to a power source.
 Apart from that, data is already collected through the luminaires like presence of people in a room.
 Up to now this data has only been used for lighting controls but in the next step it can unleash much more value when being deployed outside the lighting world, enabling e.g. space management.

 First joint connected building project: Life Cycle Tower Building